-You (the seller) will choose the percentage of final sale that you will pay eBay if your item is sold through promoted listings.
+You (the seller) will choose the percentage of the final sale that you will pay eBay if your item is sold through promoted listings.

-When a buyer clicks on your promoted listing and buys the product within a 30 day window, the percentage you selected when you set up your promoted listings ad is taken from the final sale amount.
+When a buyer clicks on your promoted listing and buys the product within a 30-day window, the percentage you selected when you set up your promoted listings ad is taken from the final sale amount.

 When setting up your promoted listing campaign, eBay will tell you based on the item you selected and what category you’re selling in, what the average rate (%) competitors are setting their promoted listings under.

 You can choose to match competitors, go above, or below, following your own campaign and advertising plan for your promoted listing.